 Pros of having your own website

-- You can highlight promotions across your website, and have no limits on what you can offer.
-For example, you can use your website banner to promote a sale or free two-day delivery.
+- You can highlight promotions across your website with no limits on what you can offer.
+For example, you could use your website banner to promote a sale or free two-day delivery.
 You can also add more marketing opportunities like email capture fields and sign-up forms to download a catalog.

 - Marketplaces often show competing products alongside each other to give shoppers more choice.
-On your website, shoppers only see your products, so there’s no risk of them clicking away to a competitor instead.
-You control what your shoppers see (and that includes highlighting great reviews).
+On your website, shoppers only see your products, so there’s no risk of them clicking away to a competitor.
+You control what your shoppers see (and that includes showcasing great reviews).

 - Having your own website can be cheaper than listing on a marketplace, since you don’t have to pay marketplace fees.

-However, having your own website also means building and maintaining pages of content that must convert (in addition to product pages).
-Here is where a freelance writer comes into play, and helps get your website off the ground.
+However, launching a personal website also requires building and maintaining pages of content that must convert (in addition to product pages).
+This is where a freelance writer comes in to help get your website off the ground.

 5) Optimize your marketplace listings

-Your freelancer should be able to jazz up your content, be it on your site or on a marketplace.
-More specifically, they should be able strike the balance between SEO best practices and compelling copy on all your sales channels, understanding that each has a unique ranking algorithm.
+Your freelancer should be able to refine and add style to your content, be it on your site or a marketplace.
+More specifically, they need to strike a balance between SEO best practices and compelling copy on all your sales channels, understanding each one’s unique ranking algorithm.

 Pros of listing on a marketplace

-- On popular marketplaces, you establish a presence everywhere consumers are likely to shop.
-This also makes shoppers more likely to see you, activating the mere exposure effect.
+- On popular marketplaces, you establish a presence where consumers are likely to shop.
+This makes them more likely to see you, activating the mere exposure effect.

 - Many tools/software can help you recreate a listing on other marketplaces.
 This makes it more efficient to list on multiple marketplaces without consuming too much time.

-- Marketplaces like Walmart and Amazon invest in their own ads and promotions, which allows you to piggyback off their efforts to get some free marketing.
+- Marketplaces like Walmart and Amazon invest in their own ads and promotions, which allows you to piggyback off their efforts to win some free marketing.

-- With such high volume and traffic, you have the potential to gather a large number of reviews in a short time.
-Social proof contributes to boosting sales, but this is a double-edged sword, because the reviews can go either way.
+- Thanks to marketplaces’ high volume and traffic, you have the potential to accumulate a large number of reviews in a short time.
+Social proof contributes to boosting sales, but this is a double-edged sword, as reviews can go either way.

-Tip: You should have both a D2C website and marketplace presence.
+Tip: You should maintain both a D2C website and a marketplace presence.

 6) Create valuable resources for your audience

 Content marketing is excellent for customer acquisition and retention, especially when you have your own website.
-In essence, it helps you reach your target audience by creating content that’s valuable to them.
+It helps you reach your target audience by creating content that’s valuable to them.

-When you run your own website on Shopify, BigCommerce, WordPress, or another platform, you should incorporate content marketing into your blog. eCommerce stores can blog to highlight new products, showcase customer reviews, answer customer questions, and optimize for keywords.
+When you run your website on Shopify, BigCommerce, WordPress, or another platform, incorporate content marketing into your blog. eCommerce stores can post blogs to highlight new products, showcase buyer reviews, answer customer questions, and optimize for keywords.

 Writers need to balance serving the readers’ needs with answering their questions, selling products, and signaling high-quality content to search engines so you rank well.
 An effective blog will convince and convert readers to purchase.